 Budget savvy brides value (v.) getting a good value (n.)

-Buying a pre-owned wedding dress is a great opportunity to get a high-quality designer gown at a fraction of the cost of buying new.
+Buying a used wedding dress is a great opportunity to get a high-quality designer gown at a fraction of the cost of buying new.
 It doesn't get more budget savvy than that!

-Perhaps you consider yourself a green goddess– you love all things eco-friendly and want to do your part to preserve our planet.
+Perhaps you consider yourself a green goddess– you love all things eco-friendly and want to do your part to preserve our planet with your wedding plans.
 Buying a dress from another bride helps reduce the amount of waste your wedding is creating.
 Buying a used dress allows you to save green and go green at the same time!

 Maybe you're not into the idea of forking over a bundle of cash for an outfit you'll only wear once.
 That's an epic fail on the cost-per-wear test.